-5.4 Modern slavery and social accountability 🎇
+5.4 Modern slavery and social accountability [3]

-- a The applicant/licence holder and aluminium smelting plant operator must have a policy/policies on human rights, diversity & inclusion, and anti-bullying.
-At a minimum, it should comprise: - An explicit commitment to respect all internationally recognized human rights standards in the United Nations International Bill of Human Rights and the International Labour Organization (ILO) Declaration on the Fundamental Principles and Rights at Work (see below); - Stipulations concerning the company's expectations of personnel, business partners and other relevant parties e.g. a code of conduct; and - Information on how the company will implement its commitments and monitor compliance with it.
+- a The applicant / licence holder and manufacturer must have a publicly available policy / policies on human rights, diversity & inclusion, and anti-bullying.
+At a minimum, it should comprise: - An explicit, commitment to respect all internationally recognized human rights standards - understood, at a minimum, as the International Bill of Rights and the International Labour Organization (ILO) Declaration on the Fundamental Principles (see below) and Rights at Work; - Stipulations concerning the company's expectations of personnel, business partners and other relevant parties e.g. a code of conduct; and - Information on how the company will implement its commitment and monitor compliance with it.